-Department of Computer Science and Information | Figure 12.3 SIP Registration, Call Setup, and Termination
+Fig.12.3 SIP Registration, Call Information Engineering Setup, and Termination

 - Step 4.
 The SIP UAC first sends the INVITE request to a proxy server, which is preconfigured by the SIP UAC. - The INVITE message contains the SIP URI of the SIP UAS and the SDP that describes the RTP information of the SIP UAC.
 The RTP information includes the IP address and port number for receiving voice data at the SIP UAC. - Step 5.
 To resolve the SIP URI in the INVITE request, the proxy server may query the location service database to obtain the contact information of the SIP UAS.